AminaHaque27/visa-ui-gen/README.md

 This tool helps developers go from idea to implementation by translating natural language into styled, accessible components using Visa’s design tokens.

 ---
+⚠️ Display Notice
+For the best experience, please ensure your browser zoom is set to 100%.
+If elements appear too large or misaligned, try zooming out slightly.

 ## ✨ Approach & Technical Choices